Tuffyli/Personal_Projects/Labor_Market/Scripts/README.md

-Each arquive stores a segmented section of the code.
-The priority order for running them is market at the start of the file name.
+Each file contains a segment of the codebase.
+The execution priority is marked at the beginning of the filename.

-Additionally I created a Special section regarding the code I utilized to extract the results from the different Doubly Robust Difference-in-Difference estimators (Callaway & Sant'anna, Sun & Abraham, Borusyak et al., and De Chaise Martin & d'Hartefouille.)
+I also included a special section documenting the code used to extract results from the Doubly Robust Difference-in-Differences estimators: Callaway & Sant’Anna, Sun & Abraham, Borusyak et al., and de Chaisemartin & d’Haultfoeuille.